Frequently Asked Questions (FAQs)

 What are the opening and closing dates for applications?

 Applications for all scholarship categories open on 1 February, and close on July 15 each year.
 Under no circumstances can late applications be accepted.

-Please note that even though you may still be able to access the application system, submitted applications cannot be reviewed until after the closing date in 2019.
+Please note that even though you may still be able to access the application system, submitted applications cannot be reviewed until after the closing date.

 Can I apply in more than one Fulbright Scholarship category?